microbus-io/fabric/docs/tech/codegen.md

 ### Types

 All complex (struct) non-primitive types used in `functions` and `events` must be declared in the `types` section.
 Primitive types are `int`, `float`, `byte`, `bool`, `string`, `Time` and `Duration`.
 Maps (dictionaries) and arrays are also allowed.
 Types that are _owned_ by this microservice are defined locally to this microservice.
-Types that are owned by other microservices but are _used_ by this microservices must be imported by pointing to the location of their package.
+Types that are owned by other microservices but are _used_ by this microservices must be imported by pointing to the fully-qualified path of their package.

 Complex types may contain other complex types in which case those nested types also must be declared.